pw0rld/Narrator/readme.md

 ## Overview of Narrator
 ![overview](./narrator_overview.jpg )
-Narrator is a performant distributed system, which contains $n = 2f + 1$ State Enclaves (SEs running on different SGX-enabled platforms.
+Narrator is a performant distributed system, which contains $n = 2f + 1$ State Enclaves (SEs) running on different SGX-enabled platforms.
 Each SE can provide state continuity service to all the Application Enclaves (AEs) on the same platform.
 To tolerate unexpected failures, Narrator adopts a customized version of the consistent broadcast protocol rather than complicated consensus protocols for state updates.

 ## WorkFlow of Narrator
+### Code structure
 ``` Bash
 # ./
 ├── ali_instance.jpg
 ├── aliyun.sh           # AliCloud Deployment Script of Narrator
 ├── AppEnclave          # AppEnclave's core code

 ├── demo.cc
 ├── init.sh             # Initialization Script
 ├── narrator_overview.jpg